 Transfer money to Australia (in four simple steps)

-If you need to convert Pounds into Australian Dollars and send them to an Australian bank account, it’s not as complicated as you might think.
+If you need to send money to Australia, it’s not as complicated as you might think.

 There are only four steps.